Smart-Edge-Lab/Smart-Edge-Lab/README.md

 #### 🤝 Get Involved
 We welcome contributions from code and documentation to new ideas about edge computing.
 Check out our [Contribution Guidelines](https://github.com/Smart-Edge-Lab/SeQaM/blob/main/Contributing.md) and browse open issues to get started.

+### Acknowledgment
+The EMULATE project is part of the IPCEI-CIS (Important Project of Common European Interest - Next Generation Cloud Infrastructure), funded by the European Union and the German Federal Ministry of Economics and Climate Action under research grant 13IPC012.

 ---